great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_snowflake_datasource.rst

                 3        4            Waiting to Exhale (1995)                         Comedy|Drama|Romance
                 4        5  Father of the Bride Part II (1995)                                       Comedy

-            This means all has went well and you can proceed with exploring the data sets in your new filesystem-backed Pandas data source.
+            This means all has went well and you can proceed with exploring the data sets in your new Snowflake datasource.

             **Note** : In the current example, the yaml config will only create a connection to the datasource for the current session.
 After you exit python, the datasource and configuration will be gone.
 To make the datasource and configuration persistent, please add information to  ``great_expectations.yml`` in your ``great_expectations/`` directory.